i-like-retro/windows-nt-4/README.md

 =============

-This repository contains some hints, tips, links and software to help you setup at least somehow comfortable environment on Windows NT 4.0 in year 2022.
+This repository contains some hints, tips, links and software to help you setup at least somehow comfortable environment in Windows NT 4.0 Workstation in year 2022.

 I am trying to collect in one place all the latest information on required updates, problems, available software, etc. I also try to